Compiled Sun 23 June 2019

 Disclaimer: Weather is a mix of pattern and chaos; these ideas are from the patterned world.

-Latest cyclone activity as at tropic.ssec.wisc.edu and TCFP tropical Cyclone Formation Potential as seen at www.ssd.noaa.gov/PS/TROP/TCFP/index.html
+The latest cyclone activity report is at tropic.ssec.wisc.edu and TCFP tropical Cyclone Formation Potential at www.ssd.noaa.gov/PS/TROP/TCFP/index.html

 SPCZ=South Pacific Convergence zone.